Beyond Single-Turn: A Survey on Multi-Turn Interactions with Large Language Models: Multi-Turn Interaction Tasks

-Recent work also explores how to fine-tune effectively for role consistency.
-Ditto \citep{lu-etal-2024-large} introduced a self-alignment pipeline where the model generates its own role-play dialogues for 4,000 distinct characters and then trains on them.
-By leveraging the model’s internal knowledge to create training data (with feedback to ensure each character stays distinct), Ditto achieved strong persona fidelity across a wide range of roles, outperforming other fine-tuned baselines on a Role-play benchmark.
-This highlights a trend of using LLMs themselves to amplify training: both UltraChat and Ditto use models to generate synthetic data, but Ditto’s focus is specifically on persona diversity and consistency (it treats role-play generation as a reading-comprehension task to avoid style collapse, then fine-tunes on the result).
-Another notable work, CharacterLLM \citep{shao-etal-2023-character}, demonstrated a pipeline where for each target character (especially historical figures), one uses Wiki bios and documents to prompt an LLM to produce dialogues involving that character.
-Fine-tuning on this synthetic dialogue allowed a single agent to robustly play many famous roles, effectively transferring factual knowledge into conversational skill.
-In summary, supervised fine-tuning for role-play has evolved from harvesting large-scale data to increasingly clever data generation and specialization techniques.
+Recent work also explores fine-tuning strategies for role consistency.
+Ditto \citep{lu2024large} introduces a self-alignment pipeline in which the model generates its own role-play dialogues for 4,000 distinct characters and trains on them.
+By leveraging the model's internal knowledge to produce training data---with feedback to ensure character distinctiveness---Ditto achieves strong persona fidelity across a wide range of roles, outperforming fine-tuned baselines on a role-play benchmark.
+Notably, Ditto frames role-play generation as a reading-comprehension task to avoid style collapse, distinguishing it from UltraChat's broader synthetic data approach.
+CharacterLLM \citep{shao-etal-2023-character} follows a complementary pipeline: for each target character---particularly historical figures---Wikipedia biographies and documents are used to prompt an LLM to produce character-specific dialogues, and fine-tuning on this synthetic data enables a single agent to robustly portray many roles, effectively transferring factual knowledge into conversational skill.
+Together, these works reflect a broader trend in role-play fine-tuning from large-scale data harvesting toward increasingly sophisticated data generation and specialization strategies.